 Other componentry includes Jaguar’s “Super Performance” braking system with 380mm front and 376mm rear discs.
 Or, buyers can option for the carbon ceramic setup with 398mm and 380mm discs, respectively.
 These are fitted to this test car, and even though they do add $20,860 to the bill, they provide extraordinary stopping power and are packaged with 20-inch forged alloy wheels.
 Further boosting driving confidence is a revised rear suspension configuration with a completely new knuckle arrangement made from lightweight die-cast aluminium.
 It promises a 37 per cent increase in camber stiffness and 41 per cent increase in toe stiffness, essentially resulting in optimised tyre contact and a more connected steering feel.

 The strict two-passenger cabin layout is sculpted much like the exterior, with a curvaceous dash supported by a secure strut that the passenger can hold on to.
 You get small but snug, hip-hugging bucket seats that are electronically adjustable.
-We found it easy to find to the perfect driving position, however, if you’re tall you might find it takes a little longer to find.
+We found it easy to find to the perfect driving position, however, if you’re tall it might take a little longer.
 It’s an intimate layout, with all controls right in your reach.
 This means there isn’t much room to move about, with headroom and legroom confined leaving, in our opinion, a high sense of driving control and connectedness.

 For the SVR you get contrast stitching, matching the exterior paint in this test car’s case, along with Alcantara trimming for part of the dash and centre console.
 The trimming adds a touch of softness to the cabin environment, while the diamond-stitched leather for the seats with bespoke SVR etching complete the package.

 Speaking of room, the boot.
 It’s, umm, very small.
-However, we managed to pack in a weekend’s worth of luggage for a quick escape, so we can confirm the F-Type does offer a level of grand touring ability.
+However, we managed to pack in a weekend’s worth of luggage for a quick escape to Majestic Views in the Blue Mountains, so we can confirm the F-Type does offer a level of grand touring ability.
 Boot space is rated at 207L, which is smaller than most compact-class cars such as the Mazda2 hatch (250L).

 2017 Jaguar F-Type SVR – THE DRIVE